bogdanf/multicloud/README.md

 #### Create Windows VM

-Windows VM is a virtual machine that runs the Windows operating system and can be handy if you want quick access to Oracle APEX.
+Windows VM is a virtual machine that runs the Windows operating system and can be handy if you want access to Oracle APEX User Interface.

 ```bash
 log_message "Creating Windows VM..."